yimuchen/yimuchen.github.io/_posts/2016-06-08-InheritanceError.md

   credit: ensc
 ---

 I have recently began to practice designing more general purpose classes for my analysis.
-Concpetualizing the concept object itself is difficult enough: one needs to avoid both being specific and too general, but over these days of experience with C++'s more obscure syntax and quirks, I really began to see why some might not consider C++ a complete object oriented programming language.
+Conceptualising the concept object itself is difficult enough: one needs to avoid both being specific and too general, but over these days of experience with C++'s more obscure syntax and quirks, I really began to see why some might not consider C++ a complete object oriented programming language.

 ## The Diamond Problem